Adoration 4 Adventure’s collection of South American highlights from travelers.

-One of the destinations I remember most fondly from my 7 month stay in Brazil is Praia de Morro Branco.
+One of the destinations I remember most fondly from my 7-month stay in Brazil is Praia de Morro Branco.
 Translating from Portuguese it means “Beach of White Hill” to represent the many sand dunes in the area.
 It is also well known in Brazil as the filming place of a famous telenovela (soap opera) “Final Feliz” during the 1980s.

 Easter Island, Chile

 Easter Island, Isla de Pascua on your boarding pass, or Rapa Nui if you ask the locals – is a truly incredible place to visit.
-A five hour flight from Chile, the South American island is one of the most remotely inhabited islands on the planet.
+A five-hour flight from Chile, the South American island is one of the most remotely inhabited islands on the planet.
 Home to the iconic Moai head statues, Easter Island is brimming with adventure and history – it’s recognized as a UNESCO World Heritage Site.

 The main city, Hanga Roa, has a nice selection of bars, tourist shops, and restaurants (the pisco sours and ceviche were fantastic).
 The triangle-shaped island is small, about 24.5 km (15 mi) long by 12 km (7.5 mi) wide, so you can cover most of it on one of the many guided tours.
 You can also rent bikes and cars if you prefer to explore at your own pace.

 Only 50,000 people make the trip to Easter Island each year, and they only allow one flight to the island each day.
-Watching the sun set into the Pacific Ocean behind the silhouette of the Moais will always be one of our favorite travel memories.
-It is definitely our favorite city in South America- and possibly the world!
+Watching the sun set into the Pacific Ocean behind the silhouette of the

-Cartegena is a great mix of historical Colonial buildings, vibrant salsa scene and Caribbean beaches.
-Basically it has something for everyone!
+Cartegena is a great mix of historical Colonial buildings, vibrant salsa scene, and Caribbean beaches.
+Basically, it has something for everyone!
 I love being able to wander around the old walled city.
-With all the historical buildings refurbished, everything was very pretty and photogenic, albeit expensive for a backpacker (perfect for the middle aged tourist though!).
+With all the historical buildings refurbished, everything was very pretty and photogenic, albeit expensive for a backpacker (perfect for the middle-aged tourist though!).

 Out in the newer part of town, I stayed in Getsemani area.
 This is the bar and salsa scene where backpackers mix with locals, and lots of vibrant street art brighten things up.
-The main draw of Cartagena is its location on the Caribbean coast, which means that the weather is humid, but you are striking distance from fabulous beaches and national parks, and it’s easy to get a boat to Panama!
+The main draw of Cartagena is its location on the Caribbean coast, which means that the weather is humid, but you are within striking distance from fabulous beaches and national parks, and it’s easy to get a boat to Panama!

-If you prefer your activities on solid (that’s questionable!) land there is also a mud volcano that can be visited for a full body mud pack, which comes with a mama (local lady) to wash you off in the lake afterwards!
+If you prefer your activities on solid (that’s questionable!) land there is also a mud volcano that can be visited for a full body mud pack, which comes with a mama (local lady) to wash you off in the lake afterward!